Connect with others who understand.

 One-Sided Heat: Why Left Side of Body Is Hotter Than Right

-Have you ever noticed that half of your body felt different from the other — that, say, the left side of your body seemed hotter, sweatier, or more uncomfortable than the right?
-Perhaps this sensation occurred in the middle of the night or maybe as you went about your day.
-What might cause this lopsided feeling, and what can you do to control it?
+Have you ever noticed that half of your body felt different from the other — like the left side was hotter, sweatier, or more uncomfortable than the right?
+Perhaps this sensation occurred during the night, or maybe it took you by surprise while you were going about your day.
+What might cause this uneven feeling, and how can you manage it?

 What Does One-Sided Heat Feel Like?